bitinerant/bitburrow/README.md

 * Create a Python [virtual environment](https://docs.python.org/3/library/venv.html) and also use system packages so that `python-dbus` can be properly linked in.

+    > Note that once `NetworkManager` / `DBus` is removed, the `--system-site-packages` argument will no longer be required.

     ```bash
     $ python3 -m venv --system-site-packages venv
     ```